 Morris: Dead. [and so forth and thing...]

 - In Bugsy Malone, pie takes the place of guns and bullets.
 Characters who get pied are said to be "finished," and never show up again.

-- In The Warriors, the slang terms "waste" or "wasted" are always used instead of "kill" or "dead."
+- In The Warriors, "waste" or "wasted" are always used instead of "kill" or "dead."
 This was probably done to make the violence seem casual to the characters, rather than soften it for the audience.

-- Censors forced Anatomy of a Murder to replace the word 'penetration' with 'violation', even though 'penetration' is the word actually used in Michigan state law's definition of rape.
+- Censors forced Anatomy of a Murder to replace the word "penetration" with "violation".
+"Penetration" is the word actually used in Michigan state law's definition of rape.